 Since our goals are multi-faceted and highly multidisciplinary, we are always looking for new members from every major.
-Feel free to drop in and find out more about what’s going on, but be sure to email the leader of the team your interested in before hand for the best date and time.
+No previous experience is necessary; we’ll teach you everything you need to know.
+Feel free to contact us and find out more about what’s currently going on!

 Dues & Basics

 RoboJackets updates or meeting announcements will mostly be sent out on Slack or via team e-mail lists linked from each team’s page.
 You should join both the e-mail lists and the relevant Slack channels; this way you will be in the loop for whatever the RoboJackets are doing.
 Once you’ve gone to a few meetings and you are ready to officially join RoboJackets, please bring dues ($100 for a year or $55 for a semester) to a meeting or pay online through https://my.robojackets.org.